How to Kill it on Social Media

 It’s nearing the end of the year, which for marketers means catching inspiration over lunch breaks by seeing who is killing it on social media.
 We’re all working hard to finish the year out on a high note and that can be taxing.
 It’s fun to take a moment to look at a few brands who are unabashedly pulling out all the stops on social media.

-Surely you must have expected this one to top the list.
-Wendy’s is doing so well on social media that it tops many lists for brands using the medium the way it is meant to be used — to have fun.
+Surely you must have expected this one to top the list of brands succeeding at social media marketing.
+Wendy’s is killing it so well on social media that it tops many lists for brands using the medium the way it is meant to be used — to have fun.